 |Coat||Coats are Slightly Wavy, Long and Silky|

 |Colour||Black & White, Black White & Tan, Blue & White, Blue Belton, Blue Belton & Tan, Lemon & White, Lemon Belton, Liver & White, Liver Belton, Liver White & Tan, Orange & White, Orange Belton, Tricolour|

 |Common health issues||Hip Dysplasia|

-These doggies are have very nice temperaments, well-known for for their calm and gentle ways.
-For this reason, they make fantastic family pets.
+These dogs have very nice temperaments, well-known for their calm and gentle ways making them fantastic family pets.
 They get on particularly well with other pets in the family and can potentially live with cats as well!
 However, they will need a fairly large home to run about in and a large garden to stretch their legs out in as they are a fairly large breed!
-They are a very high-energy dog, and need plenty of exercise in order to remain fit and healthy.
-For this reason, they would more suit a family who already lead an active lifestyle, which a new doggy could easily slot into!
+They are a very high-energy dog and need plenty of exercise in order to remain fit and healthy.
+For this reason, they would more suit a family who already leads an active lifestyle, which a new dog could easily slot into!
 Additionally, if you're interested in dog sports, this is definitely the breed for you, as the English Setter's are fantastic competition formers.